EU-CONEXUS Minors | UCV

 Places are awarded based on academic record and English level (see the call for applications document for details).

-The results of the call for applications will be announced during the week of 9 to 13 February 2026.
+The results of the call for applications will be announced during the week of 21-15 of September.

 Remember: